Growth Is Sometimes Saying No to What You Fought For

 When Letting Go Becomes a Form of Growth

 Sometimes growth means saying no to what you once fought hard to keep.
 That kind of moment doesn’t come with applause.
 In fact, it often feels like failure at first.
-We don’t talk enough about the strange grief of outgrowing something that once meant everything.
+We don’t talk enough about the strange grief of outgrowing parts of our identity that once meant everything.
 Whether it’s a relationship, a job, a dream, or even an identity you’ve carried for years, realizing it no longer fits can shake the ground under you.

 The complicated beauty of walking away